ptorres001/MLB_Salary_prediction/README.md

 ## Pitchers

 Pitchers were next.
 And while the pitcher position is varied greatly from starters, relievers and closers, the sample size was too small to differentiate them.
+The same models were tried on the pitchers subset.

+The final model scores were:

 |Model Name|Training Set R<sup>2</sup> Score|Testing Set R<sup>2</sup> Score|
 |-|-|-|